 These weather sensory bottles would be great for younger children from Twodaloo.

-Learn about clouds with this easy rain cloud in a jar.
+Find out how clouds form an easy rain cloud in a jar demonstration.

 Can you think of any more weather science themed activities?